 Being cheated on is not an easy thing to handle.
-Learning how to deal with a cheater can help you regain control of your life and help you decide how you want to proceed in your future.
-While keying the cheater’s car may seem like a cathartic reaction, this is not going to help you move nor will it make you feel any better.
+Learning how to deal with a cheater can help you regain control of your life and help you decide how you want to proceed.
+While keying the cheater’s car may seem like a cathartic reaction, this is not going to help you move, nor will it make you feel any better.

-The negative emotional and mental side effects from being cheated on can stay with you for a lifetime.
-Being cheated on stirs up insecurities, low self-esteem, distrust, inability to open up, and give you feelings of worthlessness, and make you question your qualities and physical appearance.
-Being cheated on is emotionally devastating and can change your personality for years to come.
+The adverse emotional and mental side effects of being cheated on can stay with you for a lifetime.
+Being cheated on stirs up insecurities, low self-esteem, distrust, inability to open up, give you feelings of worthlessness, and make you question your qualities and physical appearance.
+Dealing with a cheater is emotionally devastating and can change your personality for years to come.

 Are you questioning how to move on after infidelity in your relationship?
 Here’s how to deal with a cheater.

 1. Take time for yourself

 Even if you have decided to stay with your cheating partner and work on your relationship, it is still essential to take time for yourself.
 It will this allow you to decompress.
 I will also allow you to collect your thoughts and grieve the situation.
 If you have chosen to stay together and deal with the cheater, taking time alone may help you to reconsider:

 whether you are staying in the relationship because you can become better, stronger partners with one another or

 if you are simply staying out of sadness or